-Finally, there is almost a global consensus amongst scientists that our planet's climate is changing.
+Finally, there is almost1 a global consensus amongst scientists that our planet's climate is changing.
 Evidence for climatic change has been collected from a variety of sources, some of which can be used to reconstruct the earth's changing climates over tens of thousands of years.
-Reasonable complete global records of the earth's surface temperature since the early 1800's indicate a positive trend in the average annual temperature, and maximum annual temperature, most noticeable at the earth's poles.
+Reasonably complete global records of the earth's surface temperature since the early 1800's indicate a positive trend in the average annual temperature, and maximum annual temperature, most noticeable at the earth's poles.

 Glaciers are considered amongst the most sensitive indicators of climate change.
 As the earth warms, glaciers retreat and ice sheets melt, which - over the last 30 years or so - has resulted in a gradual increase in sea and ocean levels.
 Apart from the consequences on ocean ecosystems, rising sea levels pose a direct threat to low-lying inhabited areas of land.
 Less direct, but certainly noticeable in the last fiteen years or so, is the effect of rising sea levels on the earth's weather systems.
 A larger amount of warmer water in the Atlantic Ocean, for example, has certainly resulted in stronger, and more frequent, tropical storms and hurricanes; unless you've been living under a rock over the last few years, you would have noticed this in the media (e.g. Hurricane Katrina in 2005, Superstorm Sandy in 2012).
+Most recently, and as reported in the New York Times in January 2018, the 2017 hurricane season was "... hyperactive, deadly and extremely destructive, featuring seventeen names storms and ranking alongside 1936 as the fifth most active season since records began".
+Most notable, perhaps, was Hurricane Maria, which devastated the islands of Puerto Rico and Dominica.
 The same can be said over the Pacific Ocean, where low-lying areas of Bangladesh, India and Malaysia are more frequently than ever battered by tropical cyclones.
-Closer to home, we have seen an increase in flooding events in the U.K. over the last fifteen years, with 2012 being the second wettest year on record.
+Closer to home, we have seen an increase in flooding events in the U.K. over the last fifteen years, with 2012 being the second wettest year on record and December 2015 being the wettest month since records began (largely due to Storm Desmond).